SebastianCikes/Automatic_Telescope_ITA/README.md

 You can solder the motor drivers onto a stripboard.

 ![plot](./Img/Electronics.jpeg?raw=true)

+## Stellarium
+To make the program work it is necessary to activate the Remote Control Plugin in the Configuration window (F2).
+Find the Remote Control Plugin on the left and check the box "load at startup", then reload Stellarium.

 ## Interested in programming?
 This program is complitely written in Python3.